-Up to 25% of the 60 semester hours (15) of graduate credit from other accredited institutions may be transferred to the student's program with the approval of the appropriate department chair and dean of the Graduate School provided the course work transferred falls within the five-year period allowed for the degree.
-Such course work must carry a letter or numeric grade of "B" or better and not counted toward another graduate degree and cannot be a pass/fail course.
+Up to 25% of the 60 semester hours (15) of graduate credit from other accredited institutions may be transferred to the student's program with the approval of the appropriate department chair and dean of the Graduate School, provided the course work transferred falls within the five-year period allowed for the degree.
+Such coursework must carry a letter or numeric grade of "B" or better and not count toward another graduate degree; it cannot be a pass/fail course.
 The transfer grade is not calculated in the USM GPA.
 A total sum of no more than twenty-one (21) semester hours of transfer work and non-degree work may be applied toward a master's degree.

-- the student requesting credit for coursework completed at another accredited institution must first be admitted to the MSW program (however, admission to the MSW program does not guarantee approval of any transfer credits); - 2) the student requesting credit must submit a letter of request to the MSW Program Coordinator which identifies the course(s) for which the transfer credit is requested, a copy of course syllabus and official transcript showing the grade(s) earned;

-- 3) the MSW Program Coordinator will review the request for transfer credit based on review of all submitted materials (each course for which transfer credit is requested will be reviewed independently), make recommendation to the Director of the School of Social Work and, upon approval by the Director, inform the student in writing as to the decision; - 4) the student may appeal the decision of the MSW Program Coordinator to the Director of the School of Social Work.
+- 1. the student requesting credit for coursework completed at another accredited institution must first be admitted to the MSW program (however, admission to the MSW program does not guarantee approval of any transfer credits); - 2. the student requesting credit must submit a letter of request to the MSW Program Coordinator, which identifies the course(s) for which the transfer credit is requested, a copy of the course syllabus, and an official transcript showing the grade(s) earned; - 3. the MSW Program Coordinator, with the assistance of the MSW admissions committee, will review the request for transfer credit based on a review of all submitted materials (each course for which transfer credit is requested will be reviewed independently), make recommendations to the Director of the School of Social Work and, upon approval by the Director, inform the student in writing of the decision; - 4.
+The student may appeal the MSW Program Coordinator's decision to the Director of the School of Social Work.